paulmach/go.geojson/README.md

 interfaces as well as [sql.Scanner](http://golang.org/pkg/database/sql/#Scanner) for directly scanning PostGIS query results.
 The package also provides helper functions such as `UnmarshalFeatureCollection`, `UnmarshalFeature` and `UnmarshalGeometry`.

+### Important
+This package is best for lightweight interaction with GeoJSON.
+If you want to actually do stuff with the geometry take a look at [orb/geojson](https://github.com/paulmach/orb/tree/master/geojson) which decodes the geometries into [orb](https://github.com/paulmach/orb) types which you can do all sorts of things with.

 #### To install

 	go get github.com/paulmach/go.geojson

 #### To use, imports as package name `geojson`: